andrea260198/quant_finance/README.md

 ## Docker

-We can a Docker image from the project, and Docker containers can be run to test the code in an isolated environment, separated from the local machine.
+We can create a Docker image of the project.
+Then we can run the Docker containers to test the code in an isolated environment, separated from the local machine.

 ## Multiprocessing

-Note that **multiprocessing** module is used to make full use of multi-core CPUs.
+**multiprocessing** module is used to make full use of multi-core CPUs.
+The fact that Python is not multithreaded due to GIL is a limitation to take into account.
+Memory cannot be easily shared between processes, while it can be easily done with threads.

 ## Testing

-Unit testing let developers be more confident when they make big changes in the code since regressions can be easily spot.
+Unit testing let developers be more confident when they make changes in the code, since new bugs can be easily spot.

 ## Risk Management